fyerfyer/google-drive-clone/README.md

 ```

 Tasks are dispatched asynchronously via **BullMQ** message queues backed by **Redis**, ensuring reliable, ordered execution even for complex multi-step operations. **Redis Pub/Sub** is used to stream agent progress and results back to the client in real time.

+### Automated Knowledge Pipeline (Embedding Workflow)

+MindDrive features a fully automated, event-driven embedding pipeline that maintains your vector knowledge base in sync with your files.

+- **Automatic Indexing**: Triggered immediately upon file creation or update via internal event emitters.
+- **State Tracking**: File status is monitored (`pending`, `processing`, `completed`, or `failed`) and visible in the UI.
+- **Intelligent Deduplication**: Uses file hashes to avoid redundant embedding of identical content, saving computational resources.
+- **Consistent Cleanup**: Cascading delete hooks ensure vector records are purged from Qdrant when files are deleted.
+- **Async Execution**: The entire process runs in the background via `EmbeddingWorker`, ensuring zero impact on user interaction responsiveness.

 ## 🏗️ Architecture & Tech Stack